 In this stage, the coach will work with the coachee to create their Personal Vision and a Shared Vision (family, work, group, more significant social cause), if appropriate.

 The coachee will reflect on her core values, core identity and her calling or purpose in life; she will answer questions like:

 - Who do I really want to be?

 - What do I really want to do with my life?

-The coach has to make sure that the coachee focuses on who she really wants to be (leaving aside the “ought to” statements that direct our lives so many times: what our parents want from us, what society wants from us, what our managers wants from us, etc.).
+The coach has to make sure that the coachee focuses on who she really wants to be (leaving aside the “ought to” statements that direct our lives so many times: what our parents want from us, what society wants from us, what our managers wish to from us, etc.).

 Discovery 2: Real Self

-At this stage, the coach works with the coachee for her to discover where she stands right now in relation to the ideal self.
-The conversation is not only about strengths and weaknesses, but holistically and authentically identifying who the coachees are relative to who they want to be (defined in personal vision).
+At this stage, the coach works with the coachee to discover where she stands right now about the ideal self.
+The conversation is not only about strengths and weaknesses, but it intends to holistically and authentically identify the coachee relative to who she wants to be (defined in the personal vision).